geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 **Geohot** [00:07:51]
 The map is only, the map is only three lines.
 Just pull it out of 8432, uh, and see if you can make it work for your purpose.
-Uh, I didn't merge it as a generic thing because yeah, I don't need it for UOP mutability.
+Uh, I didn't merge it as a generic thing because yeah, I don't need it for UOp mutability.
 Um, but yeah, if you want to put it in the, uh, in the front of the scheduler, but yeah, I think, I think that's the, uh, the main thing for you to focus on, uh, getting the gradient stuff merged.
-Uh, so 80, if you can take over getting 8280 merged, uh, so 8280, uh, assert to prepare for grad UOP, I'll [link](https://github.com/tinygrad/tinygrad/pull/8280) it in TinyGrad dev is, uh, this, this needs to go in before, uh, we can merge gradient.
+Uh, so 80, if you can take over getting 8280 merged, uh, so 8280, uh, assert to prepare for grad UOp, I'll [link](https://github.com/tinygrad/tinygrad/pull/8280) it in TinyGrad dev is, uh, this, this needs to go in before, uh, we can merge gradient.
 And I think it's all scheduler things.
 Cool.
 Yeah.